AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

     * If you select **ContextHub AEM**, the remaining fields are dimmed and not available.
 Click or tap **Create**.

-    * If you select **Adobe Target**, you can select a configuration (by default, it is the configuration you provided when you [configured the account](/help/sites-administering/opt-in.md)) and Activity Type.
+    * If you select **Adobe Target**, you can select a configuration (by default, it is the configuration you provided when you configured the account) and Activity Type. <!--If you select **Adobe Target**, you can select a configuration (by default, it is the configuration you provided when you [configured the account](/help/sites-administering/opt-in.md)) and Activity Type.-->

 1. In the Activity menu, select either **Experience Targeting** or **A/B Test**.